Training structure

 Faculty of Science

-A general approach to the coordination chemistry of f-elements will be developed through the concepts of atomistics, oxidation state and coordination polyhedra, with the aim of highlighting the specific characteristics of f-elements.
-Direct comparisons will be made with the coordination chemistry of transition elements, and applications to nuclear chemistry will be discussed.
+A general approach to the coordination chemistry of f-elements will be developed through the concepts of atomistics, oxidation state, and coordination polyhedra in order to highlight the specific characteristics of f-elements.
+Direct comparisons will be made with the coordination chemistry of transition elements, and applications related to nuclear chemistry will be discussed.

 Admission

-- Nationals and European Community: "My Master" on https://www.monmaster.gouv.fr/
+- National and European Community: "My Master's Degree" from the website https://www.monmaster.gouv.fr/